-ELEMENT # Procedure/Question С NC OFI Comments 3.
-Detailed schedules are available for personnel coverage (i.e. schedules indicating normal and on-call coverage with specific names, vacation schedules, etc.) Personnel can describe methods of personnel coverage (business hours, after hours, ORO/OIC/OIT, special circumstances).
-The system has designated OROs and OICs in facility logbooks for every calendar day , 5.
-Any OITs have adhered to established guidelines while working alone, and no operational decisions have been made without authorization and instruction from the ORO or OIC.
-12 2.
-3. 4.
-There is a procedure for communications concerning how relevant aspects of the QMS are communicated between the OA and the Owner, OA personnel, suppliers and the public.
+ELEMENT # Procedure/Question С NC OFI Comments Detailed schedules are available for personnel coverage (i.e. schedules indicating normal and on-call coverage with specific names, vacation schedules, etc.) Personnel can describe methods of personnel coverage (business hours, after hours, ORO/OIC/OIT, special circumstances).
+The system has designated OROs and OICs in facility logbooks for every calendar day Any OITs have adhered to established guidelines while 011 working alone, and no operational decisions have been made without authorization and instruction from the ORO or OIC.
+12 There is a procedure for communications concerning how relevant aspects of the QMS are communicated between the OA and the Owner, OA personnel, suppliers and the public.
 Personnel have access to QMS materials and can demonstrate how to access the materials.
 Personnel were involved in QMS processes (internal audits, management reviews, audits, etc.) Annual management review reports have been forwarded to the DWS Owner and the QMS was communicated to DWS Owner during the most recent endorsement of the Operational Plan.
 Operational Plans are available on the public website and at Municipal Offices/libraries.
-13 2.
-There is a procedure that identifies essential supplies and services and describes methods for ensuring the procurement and quality of essential supplies and services Alternate suppliers are available for treatment chemicals, drinking-water components and supplies, and alternate service providers are available where applicable for essential supplies and services identified in system-specific contact lists.
+13 There is a procedure that identifies essential supplies and services and describes methods for ensuring the procurement and quality of essential supplies and services Alternate suppliers are available for treatment chemicals, drinking-water components and supplies, and alternate service providers are available where applicable for essential supplies and services identified in system-specific contact lists.
 All chemicals, components and supplies that come into contact with drinking water are certified to the relevant standards or otherwise meet regulatory exemption criteria.

-ELEMENT # Procedure/Question С NC OFI Comments 4.
-All chemical deliveries are completed under Operator supervision and personnel promptly a) verify that products meet quality requirements where required, b) check shipment integrity, c) cross-reference the order with what has been received and what is indicated on the bill of lading before the deliverer leaves the site, and d) report any deficiencies to the Owner for 14 2. rectification.
-There is a procedure for the annual review of the adequacy of infrastructure necessary to operate and maintain the subject system.
-The infrastructure review considered the outcomes of the risk assessment under Element 8.
+ELEMENT # Procedure/Question С NC OFI Comments All chemical deliveries are completed under Operator supervision and personnel promptly a) verify that products meet quality requirements where required, b) check shipment integrity, c) cross-reference the order with what has been received and what is indicated on the bill of lading before the deliverer leaves the site, and d) report any deficiencies to the Owner for 1 There is a procedure for the annual review of the adequacy of infrastructure necessary to operate and maintain the subject system.
+2. The infrastructure review considered the outcomes of the risk assessment under Element 8.
+14 3.
 An infrastructure condition assessment was conducted in the previous year and a capital expenditure budget was developed and approved.
 The previous management review evaluated the progress toward budget execution.
-15 3.
-4. Infrastructure maintenance, rehabilitation and renewal programs are documented.
-A long term forecast of major infrastructure maintenance, rehabilitation and renewal activities is documented and has been reviewed in the previous year.
-Maintenance records have been satisfactorily completed for the DWS.
-The Operating Authority ensures that the description of the infrastructure maintenance, rehabilitation and renewal programs is kept current.
-Infrastructure maintenance, rehabilitation and renewal programs for the subject system have been communicated to the DWS Owner (e.g. management review reports).
-16 1.
-There is a sampling, testing and monitoring procedure for process control and finished drinking water quality including requirements for sampling and monitoring at the conditions most challenging to the subject system.
+1. Infrastructure maintenance, rehabilitation and renewal programs are documented.
+2. A long term forecast of major infrastructure decumented and has been reviewed in the providus vear 3 Maintenance records have been satisfactorily 15 completed for the DWS.
+4. The Operating Authority ensures that the description of the infrastructure maintenance, rehabilitation and renewal programs is kept current.
+5. Infrastructure maintenance, rehabilitation and renewal programs for the subject system have been communicated to the DWS Owner (e.g. management review Minutes). for process control and finished drinking water quality 16 including requirements for sampling and monitoring at the conditions most challenging to the subject system.